liferay/liferay-docs/develop/tutorials/articles/100-tooling/02-liferay-ide/02-creating-a-liferay-workspace-with-liferay-ide.markdown

     or Maven).

 4. Check the *Download Liferay bundle* checkbox if you'd like to auto-generate a Liferay instance in your workspace.
-You'll be prompted to name the server, if selected.
+You'll be prompted to name the server and provide the server's download URL, if selected.
 This Liferay bundle is generated the same way as described in the previous section.

     +$$$